maaxg/maaxg/README.md

 ## Hey there :smile:

-- 🔭  I'm a Computer Science student in Brazil that loves learn and solve problems(sometimes, most of the times i just give up and search it on stack overflow) with code.
+- 🔭  I'm a Computer Science student in Brazil that loves learn and solve problems(stack overflow) with code.

 ## 🌱 Working on..